 How DUI Offenders Could Drive Again

 Firstly, the individual would need to use solid evidence to show that they had made efforts to "turn their life around," or break their use of alcohol or drugs.
-Affidavits or official paperwork – perhaps through Alcoholic Anonymous (AA) – would be required to show that they had not used either substance within the last three consecutive years.
+Affidavits or official paperwork – perhaps through Alcoholics Anonymous (AA) – would be required to show that they had not used either substance within the last three consecutive years.

 Secondly, a breath-alcohol ignition interlock device – usually called an IID – would need to be installed on their vehicle.
 These devices do not allow a car to start without the driver first passing a breathalyzer test.
 They are also usually taxed monthly against the driver, providing some revenue to the state per driver.